Notice of Receipt of Application for a Presidential Permit to Construct, Operate and Maintain Pipeline Facilities on the Border of the United States.

-As required by E.O.
-13337, the Department of State is circulating this application to concerned federal agencies for comment.
-Consistent with Section 102(C) of the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
-4332(C)) and implementing regulations promulgated by the Council on Environmental Quality (40 CFR Parts 1500-1508) and the Department of State (22 CFR Part 161), including in particular 22 CFR 161.7(c)(1), the Department of State intends to prepare an environmental assessment (EA) to evaluate the potential environmental effects of the proposed project and to determine whether to prepare an environmental impact statement.
-In that connection, the applicant states that it intends to provide the Department with an environmental report in the coming weeks in support of the application.
-The Department also intends to conduct consultations on possible impacts to traditional or cultural properties with interested Native American tribes consistent with Section 106 of the National Historical Preservation Act (NHPA).
+The Department of State also intends to evaluate the potential environmental effects of the proposed project consistent with Section 102(C) of the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+4332(C)) and implementing regulations promulgated by the Council on Environmental Quality (40 CFR parts 1500-1508) and the Department of State (22 CFR part 161), including in particular 22 CFR 161.7(c)(1).
+In addition, the Department of State intends to conduct consultations on possible impacts to traditional or cultural properties with interested Native American tribes consistent with Section 106 of the National Historical Preservation Act (NHPA).

-Director, Office of International Energy and Commodity Policy, Department of State.
+Director, Office of Environmental Policy, Bureau of Oceans and International Environmental and Scientific Affairs, U.S. Department of State.